- Email me

 What do you do about bad reviews?
 Have you ever replied to one, or had a malicious one?
 Have you ever regretted putting a book out too early?
 Any advice to give?
 Let’s discuss!

-authors, bad reviews, beginners, books, entertainment, fiction, getting an editor, getting edited, having ideas, how to write a book, how to write a novel, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, one-star reviews, polishing, professional publishing, pseudonyms, publishing, publishing professionals, publishing too soon, Roz Morris, self-publishing, should I delete my bad book, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart
+authors, bad reviews, beginners, books, fiction, getting an editor, getting edited, having ideas, how to write a book, how to write a novel, My Memories of a Future Life, novels, one-star reviews, polishing, professional publishing, pseudonyms, publishing, publishing professionals, publishing too soon, Roz Morris, self-publishing, should I delete my bad book, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart

 Savoury chocolate, bad reviews, finding an agent and writer’s block – interview at Lorna Suzuki’s blog